woodrmichael/Text-Processing-Lab/README.md

 * Handling exceptions in an appropriate manner
 * Use the `java.util.ArrayList` collection class to hold class data

-## Resources
- * Accept the GitHub Classroom assignment invitation in Canvas and then, in IntelliJ, create a new project from Version Control using the repository URL.

 ## Introduction

 In this assigment you will have the computer read in a novel stored as a text file, then